Guide: What to do if you become unemployed after moving to Finland

 Losing your job can be stressful, especially if you have moved to Finland from another country.
 You will not get unemployment benefits automatically in Finland.
 You have to apply for them.
 Unemployment benefits can be paid to you by Kela or by an unemployment fund (työttömyyskassa) if you belonged to one before your employment ended.

 The most important thing is to register as an unemployed jobseeker with the employment services of your municipality of residence (kotikunta) immediately after you become unemployed.
-This is first step you have to take to qualify for unemployment benefits.
+This is the first step you have to take to qualify for unemployment benefits.
 You must also make sure your registration stays active at all times.
 If you let your status as an unemployed jobseeker expire, you cannot get unemployment benefits.
-The easiest way to register as a jobseeker is to go to the website of Labour Market Finland.

-You can get earnings-related unemployment allowance (ansiopäiväraha) if you belong to an unemployment fund and you meet the work requirement.
-You have to apply for this benefit from your unemployment fund.
-If you do not belong to an unemployment fund, you can get either labour market subsidy (työmarkkinatuki) or basic unemployment allowance (peruspäiväraha) from Kela, depending on your situation.
+You can get earnings-related unemployment allowance (ansiopäiväraha) if you belong to an unemployment fund (työttömyyskassa) and you meet the work requirement (työssäoloehto).
+Tätä tukea haetaan kassasta.
+If you are not a member of an unemployment fund, you can get general social security benefit (yleistuki) from Kela.

 In any case, you must first register as an unemployed jobseeker with the employment services and apply for the benefits.
 You will not get unemployment benefits automatically.

 The different roles played by Kela and employment services can be confusing at first.
 If you become unemployed, employment services will first issue a statement on if you meet the labour market policy prerequisites for unemployment benefits.
-After that, Kela will check what other prerequisites apply in your case, such as whether your employer paid out your unused vacation days at the end of your employment, whether you have income and if you have to complete a qualifying period (odotusaika).
+Kela then checks all other factors that affect the benefit, such as any holiday compensations you may get, how much and what types of income you have, and if you have to complete a qualifying period (odotusaika).

 If you are about to move out of Finland and you want to apply for unemployment benefits in another EU country, you can ask Kela to issue you a U1 certificate.
 Your U1 certificate will show when and for how long you were employed in Finland (periods of employment), and it may affect your right to get benefits in other EU or EEA countries, Switzerland or the United Kingdom.